sparkflows/sparkflows-docs/docs/gcp/reading-bigquery.rst

-Reading from Big Query
+Read from Big Query
 ============

-Fire Insights has processor for reading from Big Query Tables.
+Fire Insights has processor to read from Big Query Tables.

 1. Create a new workflow
 ++++++++++++++++++++++++++++++++